WRNW: B97.3 (2025–present)

 In October 2025, the station laid off morning hosts Steve Czaban and Brian Butch, evening host Matt Schneidman, and program director Tim Scott amid nationwide cuts by owner iHeartMedia.

 At noon on October 13, WRNW abruptly dropped the "Game" format and flipped back to adult contemporary after 21 years as "B97.3", assuming the branding of soon-to-depart WLDB ahead of their sale to K-Love.
 The first song after the relaunch was "Happy" by Pharrell Williams.
 With the flip, the rights to the Badgers and Packers will move to WRIT-FM, with WOKY remaining unchanged.

-At midnight on November 3, the station flipped to Christmas music, continuing the holiday tradition previously carried by WLDB and co-owned WRIT-FM of switching to holiday programming in November, and the station's first Christmas conversion since 2003, when it was still WLTQ.
-Despite the station's new branding, the station will retain its WRNW calls for the time being until the resolution of the government shutdown which has also stopped all FCC business, including any callsign changes.
+At midnight on November 3, the station flipped to Christmas music, continuing the holiday tradition previously carried by WLDB of switching to holiday programming in November, and the station's first Christmas conversion since 2003, when it was still WLTQ.
+Holiday programming was also shifted from co-owned WRIT-FM to WRNW.
+Despite the station's new branding, the station will retain its WRNW call letters.